geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-08/meeting-transcript.md

 - **[Company Update & Revenue](#geohot-000005)**: Shopify hardware revenue grew from $1.5M to $1.83M (~22%), plus $400k from AMD, putting total revenue up nearly 50% year-over-year; Shopify is used to track and fulfill essentially all box sales.

-- **[Hardware Product Status (Tinybox / RTX 6000 / Red V2 / Blackwell)](#geohot-000235)**: RTX 6000 boxes and Red V2 boxes are selling, with first Red V2 units shipped; Blackwell box layout was adjusted (3 cards stacked + 1 offset) and power capped so all GPUs now stay under 80°C and the system is “super stable.”
+- **[Hardware Product Status (TinyBox / RTX 6000 / Red V2 / Blackwell)](#geohot-000235)**: RTX 6000 boxes and Red V2 boxes are selling, with first Red V2 units shipped; Blackwell box layout was adjusted (3 cards stacked + 1 offset) and power capped so all GPUs now stay under 80°C and the system is “super stable.”

 - **[New Hire Onboarding](#geohot-000263)**: Chris’s first day is acknowledged; Geohot notes he should already know what he’s working on and points him to Julie for any onboarding logistics.